fakemanoan/fakemanoan.github.io/docs/_includes/devicebase.md

 {% endif %}
 {% if device == "s6" || device == "s6edge" %}
 # IMPORTANT INFO - READ
-**If you have a SIM lock, please flash the following appropriate builds and remove SIM lock in Settings.
+**If you have a SIM security lock, remove the SIM lock prior to flashing.
 There is currently a bug that prevents SIM locks from working properly on these devices.**

+These builds can be used as an interim to remove the SIM lock.
+After removing the SIM lock, wipe System, Data, Cache and continue with latest install.
 Android 12:
 <https://github.com/fakemanoan/LineageOS-Releases/releases/tag/A12L-20022024>
 Android 13: